vnikolaou/repo-analyzer/README.md

 ## 1. Installation

-The project is composed of a **Java-based backend** and an **Angular-based frontend**, maintained as separate modules.
+The project consists of a **Java-based backend** and an **Angular-based frontend**, both co-existing within the same repository.
 Follow the setup instructions for each part below.

 ### 1.1.
 Frontend (Angular)

-#### 1.1.1.
-System Requirements

-The following versions are used in this project to ensure compatibility and stability.
+The following versions of external tools are used in this project to ensure compatibility and stability.
 It’s recommended to match these versions as closely as possible to avoid unexpected issues during development or build:

 - **Node.js** v22.12.0 or higher
-  _(Recommended: use [nvm](https://github.com/nvm-sh/nvm) to manage Node versions)_

 - **npm** v10.9.0 or higher
-  _(npm is bundled with Node.js — check with `npm --version`)_

-#### 1.1.2.
+#### 1.1.1.
 Key Frontend Dependencies
-The following are the main libraries and tools used in the frontend stack (as defined in package.json):
+The following are the main libraries and tools used in the frontend stack (as defined in `package.json`):

 - **Angular** v18.0.0 (`@angular/*`)
 - **Angular CLI** v18.0.0